sahars03/Game_jam_2023/README.md

 #### Installation and how to run

 At least python3 is required to run this program.
-Once the project has been downloaded, navigate to its directory in your terminal and run the following line to open the game:
+Once the project has been downloaded, navigate to its directory in your terminal and run the following line to open it:

     python Isitme.py

-Once the game opens up, place marks by clicking on the squares.
+When the game opens up, place marks by clicking on the squares.
 The marks are 'Y' for yes and 'N' for no.

 ---